Air Tents / Tips You Should Know:

 - Heavier & Bulky.

-The Air tents are heavier and bulkier then the pole tents of the same or similar model.
+The Air tents are heavier and bulkier than the pole tents of the same or similar model.

 Air Tent Pros:

 - Easy to put up.
-An air tent can be very quickly set up by 1 person.
+An air tent can be very quickly set up by 1 person no matter the size of the air tent you purchased.
 You can now purchase a tent for a family of 8 and not need any help to erect it.
+Major plus.

 - You can also take down and put away your tent yourself.
-This might take a little bit of practice as the bags provided for all tents are tight.
+This might take a little bit of practise as the bags provided for all tents are tight.
+Rolling it correctly and to the size of the tent will take time to get it right.

 - Peg First + Pump + Guy ropes = Done.